PerNilsson360/jstr/README.md

 sys	0m0,972s
 ```

 In this case jxp is significatly faster.
-If I change the xpath to
+If the xpath is changed so it
-compare with literal 2 i.e. "sum(/root/a/b[. < 2])" I get the following..
+compares with literal 2 i.e. "sum(/root/a/b[. < 2])" The following is
+printed.

 ```
-/timed-test.sh
+./timed-test.sh

     Sum - 30000
 real	0m0,670s